Updated June 12, 2023

 - projects with strict dependability requirements.

-Testing frameworks as like NUnit11 make C# agreeable to test-driven development, so a good language for use with Extreme Programming.
 Also, Its sturdy typing helps to put off many programming errors that are frequent in weakly typed languages.

 The design goals for C#, as listed by the ECMA standard: